Why do some Locks smell bad?

 1. Poor rinsing

-- It stays inside the locs
+- It remains inside the Locks

-- It builds up wash after wash
+- It accumulates wash after wash

-- It ends up giving off an unpleasant smell
+- It eventually emits an unpleasant odor

-2. Locs that aren’t dried properly
+2. Locks not dried properly

-Locs take longer to dry than loose hair.
+Locks take longer to dry than loose hair.

-If they stay damp for too long:
+If they remain damp too long:

-- Moisture lingers
+- Moisture stagnates

 - A musty smell can appear

-3. Repeated moisture in the shower
+3. Repeated moisture under the shower

-Invisible buildup = gradual odor.
+Invisible accumulation = progressive odor.

 4. Too many products